-At December 31, 2022, the Company was committed to one floating-to-fixed interest rate swap with major financial institution maturing on April 2023, on which it pays fixed rates 2.80% and receives floating rates based on the six-month LIBOR (Note 14).
+At December 31, 2022, the Company was committed to one floating-to-fixed interest rate swap with major financial institution which matured in April 2023.
 The interest rate swap agreement was designated and qualified as cash flow hedge, to hedge its exposure to interest rate fluctuations associated with its debt covering notional amounts.